 The financial instruments of the Company consist primarily of cash, accounts receivable, accounts payable, and loans payable of the Company.
-The carrying amounts of these items are considered a reasonable estimate of fair value at December 31, 2015 and 2014 due to their short term nature and their market interest rates, which represents level 2 valuations.
+The carrying amounts of these items are considered a reasonable estimate of fair value at December 31, 2016 and 2015 due to their short term nature and their market interest rates.